ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d3- - - day planning.md

 - fix bugs (ex. images, css or js not loaded).

 - intro git branches (see `extra - git branches.md`)
+  - note: do just a quick demo on a visual tool (it can be a bit too early to introduce branches)

 - Readme (add link to deployment)